okfde/offenerhaushalt.de/README.md

 ### License

-Copyright (c) 2013: Friedrich Lindenberg, Stefan Wehrmeyer
+Copyright (c) 2013: Friedrich Lindenberg, Stefan Wehrmeyer, Urs Kleinert

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the